Dark Count Rate Stability of JUNO 20-inch PMTs in Mass Testing: Possible Flasher Identification

 \subsection{Investigation on DCR Spikes}

-Using a camera as a tool for the detection of weak light sources is a way to investigate DCR spikes.
-When the camera noise is sufficiently low to detect single photons \cite{Wang_2023-track,Wang_2023}, it becomes a viable tool for discerning weak light, making it suitable for detecting subtle variations caused by flashes.
-To further investigate the underlying causes of DCR jumps, two additional tests, a voltage addition test and a capacitor addition test, were designed in conjunction with the camera, as shown in Figure ~\ref{fig:setup}.
-In these experiment, the camera was oriented towards a 20-inch PMT.
-In the voltage addition test, we systematically increased the voltage in increments of 100\,V from a baseline of 500\,V and monitored the PMT's coincidence rates using a counter.
-Conversely, in the capacitor addition test, as illustrated in the diagram (Figure \ref{fig:systemsetup2}), we introduced a capacitor and applied voltage.
-The breakdown of the capacitor generated flashes (artificial sparks), enabling the observation of the PMT's response through this method.
-Concurrently, in both setups, we employed a Hamamatsu camera to capture features inside the dark box under varying exposure times.
+A single photon sensitive camera (ORCA-Quest qCMOS C15550-20UP from Hamamatsu Photonics \cite{Wang_2023-track,Wang_2023}) is a useful tool to detect a weak light sources to investigate DCR spikes, where a voltage test and a capacitor test were designed in conjunction with the camera, as shown in Figure ~\ref{fig:setup}.
+In these tests, the camera was oriented towards a 20-inch PMT.
+In the voltage test, we systematically increased the working voltage of PMT in increments of 100\,V from a start of 1500\,V and monitored the PMT's coincidence rates by a counter.
+Conversely, in the capacitor test, as illustrated in the diagram (Figure \ref{fig:systemsetup2}), we introduced a capacitor chain and applied high voltage to make it spark.
+The breakdown of the capacitor generated flashes (artificial sparks), enabling the observation of the PMT's response through this test.